Did you move for work last year? Did you pay for any of it yourself?

 Tax Deductions for Moving: The Three Tests

-This may seem confusing, but read on, we’ll help explain it.
-There are three basic tests that determine if your moving expenses qualify as tax-deductible:
+This may seem confusing, but read on, we’ll help explain it all.
+There are three basic tests the government uses to determine if your moving expenses qualify as tax-deductible:

 - The Job Test: You must be starting your first job, starting a new job, continuing the same job at a new location or working again after being unemployed.
 (Interestingly, this could include moving to Hawaii just because you want to live there – but then you have to work, you can’t just surf and eat pineapples.)
 Your move must also be reasonably close to the date you begin your new job, in most cases one calendar year.